mir-one/academy/sources/web3-intro/lesson_6.md

 Hello!

-This is the lesson #6 of the free Web3 tutorial.
+This lesson #6 of the Web3 tutorial.

 The NFT Phenomenon